AAA Magazines

 Stop 2: Waiahole Poi Factory

 Burned in my memory as a longtime fixture along this scenic drive, Waiahole Poi Factory reverberates with more than 100 years of history.
 From 1905 to 1971, it provided poi to valley and island residents.
-Into the ’70s, when I’d most often pass by, it had been transformed by Charlene and Calvin Hoe into an art gallery.
+In the ’70s, when I’d most often pass by, it had been transformed into an art gallery by Charlene and Calvin Hoe.

-Passed down to the next generation, since 2009 it has served Hawaiian food and hand-pounded poi.
-Its popularity has only grown in the past year as people steadily seek nourishment close to their hearts from dishes inspired by traditional Hawaiian lū‘au.
+Passed down to the next generation, it has served Hawaiian food and hand-pounded poi since 2009.
+Its popularity has only grown as people steadily seek nourishment close to their hearts from dishes inspired by traditional Hawaiian lū‘au.

 Info: Online orders via the website; takeout only.
 Parking in the back.